roscopeco/anos/MemoryMap.md

 > that the ACPI tables won't be mapped in this region until after the ACPI init routines
 > have been called...

-ACPI tables are mapped into a small (8-page currently) reserved space, which is _probably_ going to be just temporary (just during bootstrap) - not sure there's much point in keeping it around once the devices are setup 🤔:
+ACPI tables are mapped into a small (8-page currently) reserved space.
+Once usermode is up this will be remapped read-only, and made available for mapping into the the userspace driver management subsystem's address space via a syscall.

 | Start                | End                  | Use                                                          |
 |----------------------|----------------------|--------------------------------------------------------------|